techidaily/site-fox-direct/source/_posts/new-2024-approved-troubleshooting-tips-for-a-stable-windows-11-photo-experience.md

 >  If you click on a link and make a purchase, I may receive a commission at no extra cost to you.
 >

-## How to fix Windows 10 Photos app crashes

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/OFDHJnZLwTA?si=WThcb2h76AnZDzcQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/S3Th6oa_isA?si=TTQ013BB9beUM4x6" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## How to fix Windows 10 Photos app crashes

 ### Solution 1: Use the Troubleshooter